cschreib/kmos-scripts/README.md

 Now are you prepared to loose a full day or more?
 Then let's go.

+NB: You can use these scripts freely.
+In exchange, a citation to this webpage or Schreiber et al. (in prep.) is always welcome!

 ## A. Prepare your computer

 1) Download the ESO pipeline: